 The official language is French; however, regional languages include Corsican, Breton, Gallo, Basque, Franco-Provencal, Occitan and Catalan also exist and may have official language status in their respective regions of France.
 Those citizens bordering Italy will speak Italian, and those near the Spanish border will speak Basque, as a second language.

 How's Your French?

-Brush up on your French before your trip to France.
+Need any easy way to brush up on your French for your trip to France?

 Originally considered Western Germany, France’s culture derives from the Franks, a Germanic tribe, as well as from the Celtic and Gallo-Roman cultures.
 Three percent of the country speaks a German dialect.

 The majority of French people practice Catholicism and the country recognizes traditional Christian holidays, but other religions practiced include Islam, Buddhism and Judaism.

 From their national motto, the French place great importance on equality (égalité) and take great pride in their country and government.

 Food and wine are central in the French culture across all socioeconomic classes and it is not uncommon to have lengthy dinners.
 Eating quickly may be frowned upon.
 With centuries of history, the French also take well-deserved pride in its architecture and art.